ipfs/ipfs-docs/docs/install/command-line.md

    Note: If a profile file exists already, just skip the next step and proceed with step 7.

-6. Create a new PowerShell profile file.
+6. Create a new PowerShell profile file:

 ```powershell
 New-Item -path $profile -type file –force